HemanthhVV/MaduraCoats/README.md

 # MaduraCoats
-It was all about the learning and execuetion of Data analysis and visualization through my Internship for Madura Coats on a real time project
+It was all about the learning phase and execuetion as a role of Data analyst and visualization through my Internship for Madura Coats on a real time project